The AB Lime landfill takes all of Southland’s municipal household waste with some special industrial wastes as well.

 At AB Lime landfill gas is captured and controlled by a series of gas wells before it is collected and then burnt at a flare that destroys the methane and turns it into carbon dioxide and water.

-Landfill gas is a useful fuel source and a project is under way at AB Lime to utilise the landfill gas to fuel our coal fired lime kilns that dry our agricultural lime.
-This will greatly reduce the coal burnt at AB Lime - thereby reducing our carbon footprint.
+Landfill gas is a useful fuel source and we utilise it onsite to help fuel our coal fired lime kilns that dry our agricultural lime.
+This has greatly reduce the coal burnt at A B Lime which aligns with our objectives to reduce our negative impact on the environment.

 Leachate is water that has moved through the waste mass in the landfill picking up dissolved contaminants and suspended material.
 Landfill leachate varies in composition depending on factors such as the type of waste deposited and the age of the waste.